Spirion (Identity Finder) - Advanced Searching

-- Additional options such as timestamps or searching mapped network locations can be specified here.
+- Additional options such as searching mapped network locations can be specified here.
 Caution: Searching a large file share or database from a single endpoint can take a month or more and is not recommended.
-Future KB will address those issues specifically.
+See the specific KB listed below:

 - AnyFind: The default search method.
 AnyFind searches your computer for sensitive information without requiring personal information to be entered.